spvelasco/project-root/README.md

 3. Instructions on how to run the project - Copy deployed project link and paste on browser.
 I think it should work as intended once step(s) are followed.

 5. Frameworks/libraries used - I tried using bootstrap but I decided against it.
-I used notepad++ on my potato laptop and honestly its been so difficult even producing lines of codes since my version do not have presets.
-For some reason, it does not allow me to paste things???
-I'm not sure po what is wrong with my notepad++ but I have to mention I am running it on windows 8.1.
+I used notepad++ on my potato laptop and honestly its been so difficult even producing lines of codes since my version do not have presets (For some reason, it also does not allow me to paste things???
+I'm not sure po what is wrong with my notepad++ but I have to mention I am running it on windows 8.1).
 For designs and stuffs like that, I mostly watched Youtube videos especially with how accordions worked and here are the links for some:

 https://youtu.be/CncKGaw2w2g?si=DclJ2lTWRmIGgp5F
 https://youtu.be/IO6vspLj1x0?si=ODVyHIbd6rSL4WZY